gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 A **social dinner** will be organised at each site on Tuesday 11 June.
 This dinner will be at your own cost, but we would love to have a chat with you after the workshop!

+# Workshop Format

+This will be a **hybrid training**.
+This means the instructors will teach in front of a camera, and this video feed is live-streamed to multiple locations around the world.
+Each location will have several other instructors and helpers on site to answer questions and who can take over teaching in case this is needed.

+We will use [this collaborative document](http://bit.ly/gallantries-chat) for asking and answering questions during the workshop.
+This document also contains links to all other materials you will need during the course.

 # Preparation

 The workshop will use the [European Galaxy server](https://usegalaxy.eu) to perform all data analysis.
 Please register there ahead of time to streamline the training.